yasin-arafat-05/MTCNN_Keras_FaceNet_FaceDetection/README.md

 ### `3. make_embedding_on_real_time_video.ipynb`

 `I try to make embedding from real time video.
-It is not complete.`
+It is not completed.`

 <br>